-In my practice room, I have a framed photograph by a local Walthamstow artist called Paul Tucker which people often comment on.
-It is an intriguing image of an interior, looking through a doorway into a panelled room that is being renovated.
-It is the William Morris Gallery.
-The tones are muted apart from a hint of ripped red wallpaper in the distance.
-I am curious about this image and what draws me and so many others to it.
+In my practice room I have a framed photograph by the Walthamstow artist Paul Tucker, which people often take time to look at and comment on.
+The subject is a panelled room in the William Morris Gallery seen through an open doorway.
+The tones are muted, apart from a hint of ripped red wallpaper on a far wall.
+I am curious about this image and what draws me, and so many others, to it.

-Art is both itself and something else in that it is often metaphorical, contains symbols or is conceptual; it may leave us feeling curious, confused or simply moved.
-This feeling can be liminal.
-The Victoria and Albert Museum, a depository of the liminal, is currently showing an immersive exhibition entitled Filthy Lucre, in which the artist Darren Waterson has reimagined one of the most famous interiors of the late 19th century, James Abbot McNeill Whistler’s celebrated ‘Peacock Room’.
-The room appears to be in a state of decay and this is accompanied by a soundscape of muffled voices which gives it an unsettling quality.
+When it comes to liminal objects, there is something about a discarded shopping trolley.
+How can the prosaic be so unsettling?
+At the other end of the spectrum, art can leave us feeling curious, confused, or moved.
+This feeling is liminal.
+The literary critic Stefan Collini described archeaological museums as 'a purgatory for objects'.
+And then there's the Victoria and Albert Museum with its 2021 immersive exhibition entitled Filthy Lucre, in which the artist Darren Waterson reimagined one of the most famous interiors of the late 19th century, James Abbot McNeill Whistler’s celebrated ‘Peacock Room’.
+The room appears to be in a state of decay, which is accompanied by a soundscape of muffled voices giving it an unsettling quality.
 The stage is set for something, but what?
-It is pure David Lynch, who is of course the master of the liminal.
+It is pure David Lynch, who of course is the cinematic master of the liminal.

 And what about liminal people?

-The link between liminality and 'otherness' is ever present; it can be a gift, a hindrance or just a way of being.
+The link between liminality and 'otherness' is strong.
+It can be a gift and a challenge.
 LGBTQ+ people, migrants and minorities are all liminal whether they are in touch with that part of themselves or not.
-Freelancers, shift workers and zero hour employees all inhabit a liminal space as does anyone whose job goes against the flow of daily life.
-There is an idea, developed by Ronald Burt of the University of Chicago, that the most effective and creative people are able to occupy 'structural holes' those places in organisations or society where the flow of ideas stop, or structures don't reach.
-These people can be a bridge, bringing people and ideas together.
+Freelancers, shift workers and zero hour employees all embody the liminal, as does anyone whose job goes against the flow of daily life.
+There is an idea, developed by Ronald Burt of the University of Chicago, that the most effective and creative people are able to occupy 'structural holes', those places in organisations or society where the flow of ideas stop, or structures don't reach.
+These liminal people can be a bridge, bringing people and ideas together.
 Whilst liminal people are not always 'outsiders', there is the sense that they are on the edge of the norm.
-If you have found yourself sitting on the 'spare aunts' table at a wedding, this is your liminality, it's a liminal space too.
+If you have found yourself sitting on the 'spare aunts' table at a wedding, you have entered a liminal vortex!

-We may experience liminal people as 'messengers'.
-Sometimes, a person may come into your life fleetingly but their impact is acutely felt; and on reflection, the encounter may herald the start of change or a new chapter.
+You may experience liminal people as 'messengers'.
+Sometimes, someone comes into your life fleetingly, but their impact is acutely felt; and on reflection, the encounter may herald change.

 Mythology and folk tales are full of these liminal messengers.
-They are often semi-human, their intention initially ambiguous as the message they bring may not be clear.
-If you have experienced a 'messenger' there may be something about them that sticks in your mind, their eyes or hair or something they said which resonates for a long time afterwards.
+They are often semi-human, their intention initially ambiguous, the message they bring may not be clear.
+They usually vanish as quickly as they came.
+If you have experienced such a 'messenger' there may be something about them that sticks in your mind, their eyes or hair, or something they have said which stays with you for a long time afterwards.

-Liminality may not always feel comfortable but it requires us to question the norm.
-By leaning into it and allowing yourself to be sensitive to it, you will gain a deeper understanding of your self and others and through that change may happen.
+Liminality may not always feel comfortable but by leaning into it and allowing yourself to be sensitive to it, you may gain a deeper understanding of your self and others and through that something may shift, change may happen.